-Arbitrary custom applications (using JDBC for Java applications, ODBC for .NET, Python, node.js, and others, or REST for Cumulocity web applications)
+Arbitrary custom applications (using JDBC for Java applications, ODBC for .NET, Python, node.js, and others, or REST for web applications)

 The main features of the Cumulocity IoT DataHub application are:

-The following diagram illustrates the basic workflow.
+The following diagram illustrates the high-level concepts.

 The table below summarizes the main terms used throughout this documentation.

 |Cumulocity IoT application for offloading data from the Operational Store of Cumulocity IoT to a data lake and querying the data lake contents; scheduler component (deployed as microservice) for triggering periodic offloading and UI component (deployed as web application) for defining, managing, and monitoring offloading pipelines

-|Cumulocity Operational Store||Cumulocity’s internal datastore where all data (alarms, events, managed objects, measurements, …) is stored in so-called base collections
+|Internal datastore of Cumulocity IoT where all data (alarms, events, inventory, measurements, …) is stored in so-called base collections

-|Dremio||Part of Cumulocity IoT DataHub: internal SQL engine for extracting data from the Cumulocity operational store and writing to and reading from the data lake
+|Internal SQL engine for extracting data from the Cumulocity IoT Operational Store and writing to and reading from the data lake

-|Data lake||Storage container for offloaded data either on the basis of ADLS Gen2/Azure Storage (Azure), S3 (Amazon), NAS, or HDFS
+|Storage container for offloaded data either on the basis of ADLS Gen2/Azure Storage (Azure), S3 (Amazon), NAS, or HDFS

-Design of offloading pipeline
+Design of offloading pipelines